dice-group/PruneCEL/README.md

 ## 1. Repository Structure
 The following directories and files can be found within this project:
 ```
-+-Doc/Pic:                   Pictures used in this README
+- Doc/Pic:                   Pictures used in this README
-+-Script_F_C_M:              The scripts that we used to run PruneCEL in Experiment I
-+-Script_QALD:               The scripts that we used to run PruneCEL in Experiment II
-+-T_F_Json:                  The learning problems of Experiment I and II
+- T_F_Json:                  The learning problems of Experiment I and II
-+-Experiment_III_Survey.pdf: Details of the survey in Experiment III
+- Experiment_III_Survey.pdf: Details of the survey in Experiment III
-+-src:                       The Java source code of PruneCEL
+- src:                       The Java source code of PruneCEL
-+-pom.xml:                   File necessary to compile PruneCEL with Maven
+- pom.xml:                   File necessary to compile PruneCEL with Maven
 ```

 ## 2. Running Experiments